 S. [œi] became [ui] or [y]; [œi] > [ui|y]

 One open question is how the diphthong [œi] developed in Sindarin, assuming it occurred at all.
-This diphthong is relatively common in the Noldorin of the 1930s (where it became [ei]), arising in the phonetic history of plural forms of words with a base vowel o, where the raising of [o] to [u] was usually inhibited in the final syllable of polysyllables:
+This archaic diphthong is relatively common in the Noldorin of the 1930s (where it became [ei]), arising in the phonetic history of plural forms of some words with a base vowel o, where the raising of [o] to [u] was often inhibited in the final syllable of polysyllables:

 However, [œi] was not a factor in the phonetic development of Sindarin plurals, because the o was generally raised to u and thereafter fronted to y.

 Nonetheless, the diphthong [œi] could theoretically arise in Sindarin in cases where the raising of o did not occur but fronting to œ still happened.
-This could occur in words with primitive forms like -uCya, -oCya or -oCye, since the non-final y/ı̯ would not cause raising but would still cause fronting.
-All of these would develop through -oCı̯(ǝ) > -œCı̯ > -œiC, though the case of -uCya first involves a-affection of u > o.
-There are a few Sindarin words that seem to have these primitive forms, but they show varying vowels in the resulting Sindarin forms:
+This might occur in words with primitive forms like -uCya, -oCya or -oCye, since the non-final y/ı̯ would not cause raising but would still cause fronting.
+If this were to occur, these would develop through -oCı̯(ǝ) > -œCı̯ > -œiC, though the case of -uCya first involves a-affection of u > o.
+There are a few Sindarin words that seem to have these primitive forms, but they show varying vowels in the resulting Sindarin words:

-For the primitive form of the second example, compare an earlier word from the The Etymologies: N. feir < fœir vs. ᴹQ. forya “right (hand)”, both derived from the root ᴹ√PHOR which was the basis for words having to do with “north” (Ety/PHOR).
+For the last example, compare its development to the Noldorin word from The Etymologies: N. feir < fœir vs. ᴹQ. forya “right (hand)”, both derived from the root ᴹ√PHOR (Ety/PHOR).
 Based on examples like fuir, Roman Rausch suggested one possible phonetic development of [œi] was to [ui] in his article On the Diphthongs ei, ai in Noldorin and Sindarin (DEANS/§4.5, 2008); David Salo made a similar suggestion in Gateway to Sindarin (GS/§4.188, 2004).
 However, Bertrand Bellet pointed out that ruin and fuir might have instead developed from *rūnya and *phōryā > *phūryā, and so didn’t involve [œi] at all (Vowel Affection in Sindarin and Noldorin, VASN, 2005).
 Elsewhere another Quenya cognate of S. ruin is given as Q. rúnya “red flame” (SA/ruin), which supports but does not confirm Bellet’s position.

 Bellet didn’t suggest a Sindarin development for [œi].
 However, based on the example ✶oronyē [> *œrœni(e) > *œrœin] > eryn (PE17/119), a second possibility is that [œi] > [y] might be the normal Sindarin sound change; this example was published after Bellet’s article.
 There is a Noldorin example that might be a precursor to this phonetic development: ᴹ✶ronyō > N. rhŷn “chaser, hound of chase” (Ety/ROY¹).
 But eryn also has an alternate etymology as an archaic plural form of S. orn “tree” from primitive oronī (PE17/33), making this phonetic development ambiguous as well.